-The leftmost panel charts the change in US real household mean and median incomes, indexed to 1974.
+The left-side panel charts the change in US real household mean and median incomes from 1974 through 2016, indexed to 1974.
 The mean-median gap (defined as the difference between mean and median income as a share of median income) has risen steadily since the start of the period, roughly doubling over the course of 40 years.
-The right-side panel of Figure 10 then compares the mean-median gap across countries and over time.46 It is clear from the figure that by this measure, inequality in the US and the UK has been rising systematically over the past four decades and is demonstrably higher than in other wealthy countries.
+The right-side panel of Fig. 8 then compares the mean-median gap across countries and over time.50 It is clear from the figure that by this simple measure, skewness in the distribution of income in the US and the UK has been rising systematically over the past four decades and was demonstrably higher than in other wealthy industrialized countries in 2016.